sjentsch/lsjDocs/Ch05/Ch05_Graphics_1.rst

 and most useful ways of visualising data.
 They make most sense when you have an interval or ratio scale variable (e.g., the ``afl.margins`` variable from the
 |aflsmall_finalists|_ data set that we used in :doc:`Descriptive statistics
-<../Ch04/Ch04_Descriptives>`) and what you want to do is get an overall impression of
+<../Ch04/Ch04_Descriptives>`) and what you want to do is get an overall
-the variable.
+impression of the variable.
 Most of you probably know how histograms work, since they’re so widely used, but for the sake of completeness I’ll describe them.
 All you do is divide up the possible values into **bins** and then count the number of observations that fall within each bin.
 This count is referred to as the frequency or density of the bin and is displayed as a vertical bar.
-Ihe AFL winning margins data there are 33 games in which the winning margin was less than 10 points and it is this fact that is represented by the height of the leftmost bar that we showed earlier in :doc:`Descriptive statistics
+The ``afl.margins`` variable contains 33 games in which the winning margin was less than 10 points and it is this fact that is represented by the height of the leftmost bar that we showed earlier in :doc:`Descriptive statistics
 <../Ch04/Ch04_Descriptives>`, and :numref:`fig-aflMargins`.
 With these earlier graphs